morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 are transforming our lives.
 And none of them would have been possible without very substantial investment, in one form or another.

 But are they capitalist?
-Not always.
+Not necessarily, not intrinsically.
 Some of the older Big Science projects, e.g., NASA's Apollo programme, CERN, were very much not-capitalist.
 And Big Science was also a big deal in the Soviet Union.
 The space race was driven more by international competition and the Cold War than by capitalism.
-The Human Genome Project, too, was not overtly capitalist.
+The Human Genome Project, too, was not very obviously capitalist.[^CapitalismAI]

+[^CapitalismAI]:
+    I admit that the artificial intelligence manifestation of Big Science does *seem* substantially more capitalist.
+But, recall that all Big Science initiatives do have tight economic integration, and always have had.
+And that capitalism does have a different attitude to innovation.
+I will come back to this point shortly, in the light of Ulrich Beck's model of the risk society.

 However, Big Science does reflect a fundamentally different science.
 The way science is done today, at all levels, can be traced to the structural changes of Big Science.
 For example,